ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 ## Sponsoring UKHealthCamp

-UKHealthCamp is the free unconference for people interested in digital, design, technology and data for health and care.
+UK Health Camp is the free unconference for people interested in digital, design, technology and data for health and care.

 Sponsorship money is used to fund the expenses of UK Health Camp on the day - venue hire and refreshments.
 If we raise enough money, we may also provide a travel bursary fund to ensure everyone can attend.